PennyLaneAI/pennylane/pennylane/capture/explanations.md

 ### Pytree handling

-Evaluating a jaxpr requires a flat list of tensor-like inputs, and returns a flat list of tensor-like outputs.
+Evaluating a jaxpr requires a flat list of tensor-like inputs and returning a flat list of tensor-like outputs.
 But these long lists can be hard to manage and are very restrictive on the allowed functions.
 But we can take advantage of pytrees to allow handling arbitrary functions.